THE LEGAL CLINIC FOR REPRESENTATION OF MARGINALIZED COMMUNITIES

 - LCRMC volunteers translated hundreds of applications into Arabic, and joined other civic organizations in an appeal which resulted in the CEO of Bituach Leumi promising Arabic translations for all material.

-Currently, the two Facebook pages are staffed for one hour per week by each of the 26 student participants, and two of the students coordinate the platform.
+Currently, the two Facebook pages, known as the Social Justice Operations Room, are staffed for one hour per week by each of the 26 student participants, and two of the students coordinate the platform.
 The Hebrew Facebook page remains active; the Arabic page, however, mainly serves as a forum to share information, due to the lack of a part-time, paid coordinator who is fluent in Arabic.

 - Number of inquiries: To date, the Hebrew and Arabic pages have reached a combined 15,300+ people and 1,250+ questions have been answered.
 Continuation of the Facebook groups will enable the LCRMC to serve several thousands more.